Introduction to Ecological Trajectory Analysis (ETA)

 legend=c("Trajectory 1", "Trajectory 2", "Trajectory 3"), bty="n", lty=1, lwd = 2)

-While trajectoryPCoA
+While trajectoryPCoA()

-uses PCoA (also known as classical
+uses PCoA (also known as

-smacof) or non-metric MDS (nMDS; see function
+package smacof) or non-metric MDS (nMDS; see function

 metaMDS in package vegan or function